 Cities: Skylines Xbox One Edition was great and I couldn't imagine a more perfect version of a city builder for the console.
 I love these simulation type games where you get to control cities and this is hits the spot just right.
 I really don't have any complains about the title finding it have a wide range of options, buildings and things to do.
 You could realistically spend hours sitting there and watching the city grow, with great amounts of freedom.
 You can have a somewhat serious building environment or even just use an open sandbox setting with unlimited money and resources.
 Everything you could want for this type of game is here and hopefully it gets expanded upon in the future.
 For those that have played the PC version this includes the base and the After Dark expansion.

-Review Done on Cities: Skylines Xbox One Edition for Xbox One
+Cities: Skylines Xbox One Edition Review on Xbox One

 Review Code Provided by Paradox Interactive